UP | HOME

 --END--

-Option m uses mixed acceptance, i.e, some states might use state-based acceptance while other will not:
+Option m uses mixed acceptance, i.e, some states might use state-based acceptance while others will not:

 ltl2tgba -Hm '(Ga -> Gb) W c'